Ciju Puthuppally

 In addition, Ciju has acted in civil actions against the police involving claims of wrongful arrest, false imprisonment, breaches of human rights and discrimination.

-Notable Other civil matters, quasi-criminal matters & contempt cases
+Notable Other Civil & Quasi-Criminal Matters cases

 Commissioner of Police v J & O (2021 - ongoing)